 Ed Boyden, Ph.D.

-Benesse Career Development Professor of the Media Lab,
+AT&T Career Development Professor of Media Arts and Sciences,

 and the Department of Biological Engineering